Business

 Whether it's a startup launching or a scaling company ramping up operations, tracking the right business metrics makes a huge difference.
 McKinsey recently posited that businesses that frequently assess their success metrics are 20% more likely to increase productivity.
 Tracking key business metrics can help your business grow smarter, not just faster, improve customer satisfaction, and boost employee performance.
 Let’s look at the top metrics of success to track for business growth this year.

-What Are Key Metrics in Business in 2024?
+What Are Key Metrics in Business?

 1. Sales and marketing metrics